 Other things covered by pet insurance

 Pet insurance policies are primarily to cover vets’ fees.
 However, many include cover for other things, some at an additional cost.

-It’s worth thoroughly reading the terms or speaking to an advisor.
+It’s worth thoroughly reading the terms or speaking to an insurance advisor.
 You should know exactly what you’re getting for your money.
 Policies may include:

 - Dental cover – help if your pet accidentally damages his or her teeth.